Mary Regan: Career

 Regan worked in the RTÉ newsroom before becoming a political columnist for Vincent Browne's Village magazine.

 In 2006, while writing for the Irish Examiner she was awarded the "Young Journalist of the Year", as well as GSK Medical Media Awards' "National Journalist of the Year".
 She joined the Examiners political team in 2008.
-She has also reported from Uganda, Ethiopia, the Middle East, Europe and the US, including from the White House.
+She has also reported internationally, including from the White House.

 In 2011, Regan participated in the US State Department's International Visitor Leadership Program in she was invited to Washington D.C.
-She was also awarded an Edward R. Murrow professional scholarship for journalists.
+She is also an Edward R. Murrow professional journalism scholar.

 Regan joined the RTÉ News political staff in 2018, before being appointed the first female political editor of the Irish Independent and Sunday Independent in March 2025.

 Personal life

 Regan was born in Moycullen, County Galway.
-She graduated with a degree in Journalism from Dublin City University before completing a Masters in European Politics in University College Dublin.
+She studied Journalism in Dublin City University and attained a Master's degree in European Politics in University College Dublin.

 She married the RTÉ news presenter Paul O'Flynn in 2012.
 They have two children.

 She is the sister of Irish film actress and model Emma Eliza Regan.